 What are HIPAA violations?

-The Health Insurance Portability and Accountability Act (HIPAA) was created in 1996 to establish standards for the protection of health information (Protected Health Information, PHI) of patients.
+HIPAA violations refer to breaches of the HIPAA Act, where protected health information (PHI) is accessed, disclosed, or used improperly, leading to unauthorized access or disclosure of patients’ private and sensitive medical information.
+HIPAA was created in 1996 to establish standards for the protection of health information of patients.
 For everything covered by HIPAA, there are strict guidelines regarding the distribution of PHI and when it is appropriate practice.

 The Office for Civil Rights (OCR), part of the Department of Health and Human Services, oversee HIPAA compliance.
 Since 2006, when the Enforcement Rule was added to HIPAA legislation, the OCR has had the power to issue fines for HIPAA non-compliance.
 Alongside state attorneys, the OCR can issue penalties to those seen to inappropriately share a patient’s PHI.
 HIPAA stipulates that, as well as financial penalties, covered entities (CEs) must adopt a corrective action plan to raise policies and practices to the accepted standard.
 The HIPAA Omnibus rule updated the guidelines for how financial penalties are decided.
 This also complemented the Health Information Technology for Economic and Clinical Health Act (HITECH), which primarily concerns the use and storage of electronic PHI (ePHI).